antarctica/bas-style-kit-docs/site/_components/jumbotron.md

 jumbotron, otherwise it will look strange.
 It is not enough to use `.jumbotron .jumbotron-bsk` on its own.
 {: .alert .alert-warning }

-Always use `.jumbotron-bsk` and `.jumbotron` together so that Style Kit specific styles are applied.
+Always use the `.jumbotron-bsk` and `.jumbotron` classes together so that Style Kit specific styles are applied.
 {: .alert .alert-info }

 ## Variants